redkite-labs/redkitecms-docs/book/add-custom-block.rst

 The editor
 ----------

-Since RedKite CMS 1.1.x the block's editor is rendered into a Twitter Bootstrap popover.
-This component defines the html text into the **data-content** RDF annotation and, while this parameter is settable by javascript, RedKite CMS uses the classical
+The block's editor is usually rendered into a Twitter Bootstrap popover.

-approach: this means that the editor is directly bundled with the content into that RDF annotation.
+This component bundled with Twitter Bootstrap defines the html text into the **data-content** RDF annotation and, while this parameter is settable by javascript, RedKite CMS uses the classical approach: this means that the editor is directly bundled with the content into that RDF annotation.

-You might have noticed that the **button.html.twig** template already extends the **RedKiteCmsBundle:Editor:base_editor.html.twig** which defines the attribute used by RedKite CMS to render the block, which is assigned to **editor** variable in the parent template.
+You might have noticed that the **button.html.twig** template already extends the **RedKiteCmsBundle:Editor:base_editor.html.twig** where are defined the attribute used by RedKite CMS to render the block, which is assigned to **editor** variable in the parent template.

-To have the editor injected into the button tag, you must add the **{{ editor|raw }}** instruction into the html tag which will be updated, in our case the button tag.
+To have the editor injected into the button tag, you must add the **{{ editor|raw }}** instruction into the html tag which will be handled by the CMS, in our case the button tag.

 Change the code has follows

 .. code-block:: jinja

+	// src/RedKiteCms/Block/BootstrapButtonTutorialBlockBundle/Resources/views/Button/button.html.twig
     <button class="btn{{ button_type }}{{ button_attribute }}{{ button_tutorial_block }}{{ button_enabled }}" {{ editor|raw }}>{{ button_text }}</button>

 The instruction just added, simple adds the **data-editor="true"** attribute to the html